 - Include captions that give context for the image.
 Captions don’t impact page ranking, but they improve the user experience and engagement metrics.

 - Create unique images.
-While you can use stock images, creating unique graphics are better for SEO and user experience.
+While you can use stock images, creating unique graphics is better for SEO and the user experience.

 Image optimization also affects page speed, which can enhance or hurt the user experience.
 If images take too long to load, folks may bounce away to a competitor’s site.